LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 This `IndexTokenizer` takes in the vocabulary list and an unknown symbol.
 The constructor function checks if the unknown symbol is in the list else it adds it to the front.
+It also creates a reverse lookup from words to indices.
+This doubles space requirements but greatly speeds up processing.

-For the encoding process we need to replace a token with an index if it is in the vocabulary list and with the unknown symbol index (by default 1) if it is not:
+For the encoding process we replace a token with an index if it is in the vocabulary list otherwise we use the unknown symbol index (by default 1):
 {%highlight julia %}
-encode(tokenizer::IndexTokenizer{T}, x::T) where T = something(
+function encode(tokenizer::IndexTokenizer{T}, x::T) where T
-	findfirst(isequal(x), tokenizer.vocabulary), tokenizer.unkidx)
+    if haskey(tokenizer.lookup, x)
+        return tokenizer.lookup[x]
+    end
+    tokenizer.unkidx
+end
 {% endhighlight %}

 This assumes we are giving a single token of type `T`.